Leaving beautiful Malacca behind and bound for the bright city lights of Kuala Lumpur in Southern Malaysia – haven’t visited this city since 1989!

 As expected, the area hosts loads of food stalls and restaurants, which serves many delicious dishes such as the local Assam Laksa – one of my favourite spicy noodle soup dishes.

-This structure is an amazing and famous piece of architecture that seems to tower over everything in KL.
-This landmark building is visible from many areas in the city.
+Of course, Petronis Towers is a must.
+This towering structure is an amazing and famous piece of architecture that seems to dwarf everything in KL and the landmark building is visible from many areas in the city.

 Building of the towers commenced in 1994 with the grand opening finally in 1999.

-At RM80, it’s expensive to go up to the Sky Bridge, which sits between the two towers.
+It is expensive to go up to the Sky Bridge, which is perched between the two towers.
 This connecting bridge is 170 metres (558 feet) above the ground and just over 58 metres (192 feet) long, and weighs 750 tons.

 The taxi ride from the Bersepadu Selatan bus station to the Ceria Hotel (Bukit Bintang) sets you back about RM25 plus an extra charge of RM2 for each bag.
 I’m not sure why there’s an extra charge for each bag – just the way it is in KL.

-Both the Ceria Hotel and its staff are excellent.
+Both the Ceria Hotel and staff are excellent.

 A very modern and clean hotel, fitted with IKEA furnishings, and stayed here twice for its location and service.
 I would definitely recommend this hotel as it’s great value-for-money.